Opportunities for system-level collaboration to create an age-friendly region

 Age-friendly Tāmaki Makaurau Report

-With Auckland City Council
+With Auckland City Council, New Zealand

 A new report by Innovation Unit ANZ highlights system-level opportunities for Auckland Council and cross-sector partners to work together to enable older Aucklanders to live connected and fulfilling lives.